128technology/docs/docs/intro_installation.md

 :::

 ### Regarding Upgrades

-[Prerequisites for upgrades](intro_upgrading.md) include configuring a user with super user (sudo) privileges. **The SSH Root login is not permitted.** If the existing version allows SSH Root login, it will be disabled during the upgrade.
+Please refer to [Upgrade Considerations](intro_upgrade_considerations.md) before upgrading.
+Additional prerequisites include configuring a user with super user (sudo) privileges. **The SSH Root login is not permitted.** If the existing version allows SSH Root login, it will be disabled during the upgrade.
 When a system is installed using the OTP ISO, a "t128" user is configured with sudo privileges.

+For full details and instructions refer to [Upgrading the SSR Networking Platform.](intro_upgrading.md)

 ### Version Dependencies